 Further in terms of Regulation 34(3) and 53 (f) read with Schedule V of the SEBI LODRdetails of the transactions of the Company with the promoter and holding company Mahindra& Mahindra Limited holding 51.49 percent in the paid up equity capital of the Companyas on 31st March 2019 in the format prescribed in the relevant accounting standards forannual results are given in Note No. 36 to the Standalone Financial Statement.

 CONSERVATION OF ENERGY TECHNOLOGY ABSORPTION AND FOREIGN EXCHANGE EARNINGS AND OUTGO

-Information relating to the Conservation of Energy Technology Absorption and ForeignExchange Earnings and Outgo as per Section 134(3)(m) of the Companies Act 2013 read withthe Rule 8(3) of the Companies (Accounts) Rules 2014 is given in the Annexure 9 tothis report.
+Information relating to the Conservation of Energy Technology Absorption and ForeignExchange Earnings and Outgo as per Section 134(3)(m) of the Companies Act 2013 read withthe Rule 8(3) of the Companies (Accounts) Rules 2014 is given in Annexure 5 tothis Report.

 PARTICULARS OF EMPLOYEES AND RELATED DISCLOSURES

-Details of employee remuneration as required under provisions of Section 197(12) of theCompanies Act 2013 read with Rule 5(2) & 5(3) of Companies (Appointment andRemuneration of Managerial Personnel) Rules 2014 are available at the Registered Officeof the Company 21 days before the Annual General Meeting during working hours and shall bemade available to any shareholder on request.
-Such details are also available on yourCompanys website at: https://www.mahindralifespaces.com/investors/disclosures-under-sebi
+Details of employee remuneration as required under provisions of Section 197(12) of theCompanies Act 2013 read with Rule 5(2) & 5(3) of the Companies (Appointment andRemuneration of Managerial Personnel) Rules 2014 are available at the Registered Officeof the Company during working hours up to the date of the Annual General Meeting and shallbe made available to any shareholder on request.
+Such details are also available on yourCompanys website at: https://www.mahindralifespaces.com/investors/stock-exchange-filings/other-filing-information

 EXTRACT OF ANNUAL RETURN